 Isle Royale National Park is an angler's paradise.
-Whether you are fishing Lake Superior or the inland lakes, by boat or on foot, there is exciting sport fishing abound.
+Whether you are fishing Lake Superior or the inland lakes, by boat, canoe, kayak, or foot, there is exciting sport fishing to be found.
 Through the management of fish and aquatic environments, the park works to preserve and restore native fisheries and their habitats, and provide recreational fishing opportunities for the enjoyment of park visitors.

 Disposal of Fish Remains

 How and where to properly clean your fish for consumption.

 Tour the island's many coves, bays, channels, and reefs by boat.